snowjaguar625/nodebestpractices/README.md

 (function doSomething() {
   // do something amazing
 }())
-// put a semicolon before the immediate invoked function, after the const definition, save the return value of the anonymous function to a variable or avoid IIFEs altogether
+// put a semicolon before the immediate invoked function, after the const definition, save the return value of the anonymous function to a variable or avoid IIFEs alltogether
 ```

 🔗 [**Read more:** "Semi ESLint rule"](https://eslint.org/docs/rules/semi)